vassiliphilippov/erct-papers/_papers/11-wozny-balser-ives-2018-flipped-classroom.md

       They only track students up through the final exam of the course, not until graduation.
     quote: >-
-      “...the final exam was administered at the end of the semester... no subsequent tracking...” (p.
+      “A comprehensive written final exam administered at the end of the semester measured long-term comprehension.”
+      (p.
 3)
     analysis: >-
       RELEVANT QUOTES:
       1) “A comprehensive written final exam administered at the end of the semester